-Resources: John Platt, parishioner and devoted supporter of IHM garden, and owner of Perennials Plus in Westfield, generously donates plants and seedlings to the garden each season.
-The garden committee hosts a “Tomato and Herb Sale” the first weekend in May.
+Resources: John and Suzie Platte, parishioners and devoted supporters of the IHM garden, and owners of Perennials Plus in Westfield, generously donates plants and seedlings to the garden each season.
+The garden committee hosts a “Tomato and Herb Sale” one weekend May.
 First, the plants are selected for the garden and the rest are sold at the sale.
 The proceeds from the sale help fund the needs of the garden.
 Donations are also accepted at this time.

 Tithe Your Tomatoes

 If you have extra produce from your home gardens, please consider donating them to the community garden.
 Please drop off any donated produce at the Shrine of Mary before 9:30 AM on Saturdays in the months of June through October.